sauravchaudharysc/sudokusolver/README.md

     }
     return false; //if true is not returned from sucess.

+To check Is Number Valid Or Not

         isPossible

-Here we check if the number is present in column and row or not.If present return false.
+        Here we check if the number is present in column and row or not.
+        The number in column can be done simply by using a iterator and traverse the row and column .If present return false.
         To check in a grid:-
         Assume we are at (4,5)
         X=4 , Y=5
         So to get the starting point of sub-grid:-
         Do integer division
         SX=(X/3)*3
         SY=(Y/3)*3